Standing start: Le Mans

+A second variation is used in the endurance races at Highlands Motorsports Park in New Zealand that integrate the Le Mans start and the Land Rush start for multiple driver races.
+The primary drivers are in their cars at the start on pit lane, with the engines running, with each car having a flag attached to the rear of the cars.
+Co-drivers are positioned about 250 m from their cars in uniform with a marshal next to them, lined up in qualifying order of their cars.
+At the signal from a starting pistol, the co-drivers make the run from the start line to their cars, pulling the flag from their car once they reach their respective cars, with the primary driver then moving the car only after the flag is pulled.
+Drivers must stay at pit speed limits until they exit pit lane.

 Safety and precautions

 The alternative to a standing start is a rolling start.
 Standing starts are often deemed safer in Formula sports, due to the higher acceleration speeds, which could cause problems if a rolling start were used, based on the speed of the safety car and regulations regarding the start (some forms of motorsport are strict on when cars may accelerate after the safety car enters pit lane—some do not permit acceleration until the cars are near the start line at starter's orders).
 A standing start can cause problems, however, such as stalled cars being hit by drivers who start behind them on the grid.
 Riccardo Paletti was killed in just such an accident at the 1982 Canadian Grand Prix.
 Another example was the 2007 Champ Car Mont-Tremblant, where multiple cars stalled on the start, resulting in a safety car.
 Motorsports using standing starts usually penalize drivers who "jump the start" by moving before the lights are extinguished.